 Another powerful armour piece, the Armour of Persistence reduces all incoming damage by 2, and passively grants Resistance (1d4 bonus to all Saving Throws) and Blade Ward (50% resistance to bludgeoning, slashing and piercing damage).
 Note that gaining the Resistance and Blade Ward conditions from other sources will have no effect, as these buffs cannot stack with themselves.

-The Armour of Persistence is purchased from Dammon in the Forge of the Nine in the Lower City, Act III.
+The Armour of Persistence is purchased from Dammon in the Forge of the Nine in the Lower City of Baldur’s Gate, Act III.
+The Armour of Persistence costs 16000 Gold.

 Gauntlets of Hill Giant Strength